 - Provide a copy of your syllabus from an economics class you might revise as a result of participating in the workshop

 - Participate in a Zoom meeting with the workshop organizers and a couple of short zoom meetings with other participants.

 During the Workshop.
 Workshop sessions are designed to engage participants in the course design process, to provide opportunities to participate in pedagogic demonstrations and to facilitate the development of an implementation plan.
 Every session will require active participation and opportunities for you to interact with other participants.
 You will also have opportunities to work with others attending the workshop.

 Post-Workshop.
 In the Summer of 2023 participants will work with each other and a mentor as they work with the course design process to introduce examples of one or two pedagogic practices from the workshop into their fall courses.
 Throughout this process, participants will be supported by the workshop community as a whole and more specifically through the use of buddy pairing and mentors.
 Participants will be provided an opportunity to showcase their work in sessions at the 2024 CTREE meetings.

-The application portal will open in January 2023 with a rolling acceptance procedure that continues until all workshop slots are filled.
+The application portal opened in early January, with a rolling acceptance procedure that continues until all workshop slots are filled.